How To Import Average Costs

 Finale’s weighted average cost method assigns a cost to inventory items based on the total cost of goods purchased divided by the total number of items purchased.

-Calculate or Assign Average Cost
+How-to Assign Average Cost with Purchase Orders

 Finale uses an average weighted landed cost to determine your valuation.
 This is a calculated cost defined by your purchase orders and assigned automatically on the shipment.
 The purchase order screen is your master cost center, regardless of a bill or financial document.